The following topics are covered in this FAQ:

 Tickerforum will not transmit electronic mail of a marketing nature from or on behalf of third parties nor will we share your contact information or internal operational data such as access logs with third parties except as required by state, local or federal law, subpoena or other legal process.
 Any such transmission is likely to be a "pfishing" attack intended to compromise your identity and/or login credentials here and did NOT originate with us.
 Do not click any such link or respond to any such email as you may divulge your login credentials by doing so.

 We refuse to "snow" you about claims about so-called "encryption" on messages here.
 A short primer - secure encryption requires at least one key that only you have.
 A stored password on the system is NOT sufficient, as that password can be easily looked up by the administrator, and once looked up the administrator can query the database directly for whatever he or she wants to look at.
 Thus, forums that claim to "encrypt" your email on the system are about as secure as someone putting a 10-cent lock on a suitcase.
 As such all data (other than your password) stored in THIS software is stored in plain text, and we make no claims that an administrator (someone with actual administrative access to the computer on which the software runs) cannot access anything here.
-If you need secure email, get a copy of PGP, learn how to use it, secure your private key on something only you have (e.g. a floppy disk or "dongle") and use that for your secure email transactions.
+If you need secure email, get a copy of PGP or enable S/MIME if your mail client knows how to process encrypted messages, learn how to use it, secure your private key on something only you have (e.g. a USB key or "dongle") and use that for your secure email transactions.
 If the system is compromised by an intruder, or if the administrator needs or wants to get to any content stored here, he or she can.